JaydeepRamanuj/e-commerce-app/README.md

 - Full-stack tools with authentication and database.
 - Scalable state management using Redux.
 - Real-world e-commerce UX flows like cart, wishlist, and category filtering.

+## ⚠️ Authentication Note

+This project uses **Clerk for authentication**.
+Due to the current deployment on Vercel's free tier (`.vercel.app` domain), Clerk's production **mode requires a custom domain for full functionality and enhanced security**.

+For demonstration purposes, Clerk is currently running in **development mode**.
+This does not affect core authentication functionality for showcasing the app's features.
+For a production deployment, a custom domain would be integrated to enable Clerk's live mode.